-Studio Ang’s look-dev for Jabali & Sauti - a six-episode PoC.
+Studio Ang’s look-dev for Jabali & Sauti - a six-episode project

-A simple question - what if learning could feel like magic? - sparked a six-episode proof of concept.
-This post shares Studio Ang’s look-development: the sketches, layouts, and visual decisions that shaped Tisa, Makutano, Bibi’s homestead, and the character language for a transmedia world built to hold storybook, audiobook, comics, motion comics, animation, and interactive play.
+What if learning could feel like magic?
+That was the simple question that brought together a group of educators, storytellers, artists, and researchers.
+The result was a six-episode project built around this core idea.
+This post details Studio Ang’s look-development: the sketches, layouts, and visual decisions that shaped Tisa, Makutano, Bibi’s homestead, and the unique character language for a transmedia world designed for storybooks, audiobooks, comics, motion comics, animation, and interactive play.

 Creating The World Of Tisa